Everest Base Camp Trek by Road

 Well, this is the turning point of any Everest Base Camp Trekking journey because from Namche Bazaar, the trail starts getting more rugged, the climatic conditions become more brutal, and the chances of altitude sickness also significantly increase.
 However, the trail from Phakding to Namche Bazaar would be nothing like that.
 This section of the Everest Base Camp Trek by road starts with a decent walk along the Dudh Koshi River.
 Just a while later, you will cross one of the most popular suspension bridges of the Khumbu region, the Hilary Bridge.
 From here, the trail takes us into lush rhododendrons and pine forests while the mountains like Thamserku keep watching us navigate through.

-Our first checkpoint will be Monjo where the trekkers need to get their permits checked before entering the Sagarmatha National Park.
-This is the point where the trail takes a drastic change and becomes a steep climb up until Namche Bazaar.
+Our first checkpoint will be Monjo, where the trekkers need to get their permits checked before entering the Sagarmatha National Park.
+This is the point where the trail takes a drastic change and becomes a steep climb up to Namche Bazaar.
 However, this section of the EBC by road trail also offers the first clear view of Mount Everest (8848 meters).
-Furthermore, you might also see some endangered animals like snow leopards, Himalayan musks, etc while ascending to Namche Bazaar.
+Furthermore, you might also see some endangered animals like snow leopards, Himalayan musk, etc while ascending to Namche Bazaar.

 Today, we will not ascend any further on the regular EBC by road trail.
 Yes, on the fifth day, we go for a rest.
 However, that does not mean we will be sitting idle in the hotel throughout the day.
 Instead, the guides will take some strolls and even a quick hike to the Everest View Hotel (3880 meters).
 This hotel, known as one of the highest luxury hotels in the world, offers a stunning panoramic view of Mount Everest, Lhotse, Ama Dablam, and Thamserku.